Application Standards 1.1

 B. Under the Main Menu, you must have an instructions option that will open to a brief overview of the application.

-NeuroSky constantly looks for new opportunities that will further your returns as a developer.
+NeuroSky constantly looks for new collaborative opportunities that will further your returns as a developer.
 Being able to effectively meet these global demands is vital.
-Your programs should include either alternate language selections in the program or a datasheet of translated terms can be rapidly compiled to create alternate language versions.
+Your programs should include either alternate language selections in the program or a datasheet of translated terms that can be rapidly compiled to create alternate language versions.

 Translation should be considered from the beginning of application development.
-The shorter the lead-time, the more beneficial your app will be as part of these International bundles.
+The shorter the lead-time, the more beneficial your app will be as part of these international bundles.

-Provide a document in English of all dialogue/terms in the entire application.
-This should preferably be in the form of a data sheet (ie. XML) where we can replace the values with translations and enable you to plug in and re-compile.
+To help NeuroSky facilitate the translation of your development project, we recommend you plan towards a document in English of all dialogue/terms in the entire application.
+This should preferably be in the form of a data sheet (ie. XML) where assistance can be made to replace the values with translations and re-compile as necessary.

 Also, these documents should be provided to NeuroSky in an editable format, such as DOC, so that NeuroSky can version control and enable translations.